Skip to main content

 2. Whether a group of beneficiaries is a ‘section of the community’ depends on the criteria the organisation uses to choose who it will help.
 If the organisation aims to help any person who has the need it aims to relieve, taking into account its capacity to do so, its beneficiaries will be a section of the community.10 The organisation does not need to show that it can help all possible people who may need its assistance.11

-3. However, if the organisation chooses who to help based on criteria that are unrelated to the need it aims to relieve and its capacity to provide relief, its beneficiaries will not be a section of the community, even if the potential number of beneficiaries is large.12
+3. However, if the organisation chooses who to help based on criteria unrelated to the need it aims to relieve and its capacity to provide relief, its beneficiaries will not be a section of the community, even if the potential number of beneficiaries is large.12

-4. Whether a group of beneficiaries is ‘appreciable’ is a matter of degree, depending on the nature of the need the organisation aims to relieve and the means that it uses to relieve it.
+4. Whether a group of beneficiaries is ‘appreciable’ is a matter of degree, depending on the nature of the need the organisation aims to relieve and the means it uses to relieve it.
 The total number of beneficiaries does not necessarily need to be very large for the beneficiary class to be ‘appreciable’.
-For example, in Trustees of the Indigenous Barristers’ Trust v Federal Commissioner of Taxation, Gyles J had to consider whether an organisation which aimed to help Aboriginal and Torres Strait Islander people who wished to become barristers at the New South Wales Bar by providing them with financial support was ‘public’ in the required sense.
-The Federal Commissioner of Taxation argued that the organisation was not public because the beneficiary class was too narrow – the organisation did not help all Aboriginal and Torres Strait Islander Peoples, nor all Aboriginal and Torres Strait Islander people pursuing a legal career, nor all Aboriginal and Torres Strait Islander people pursuing a career as a barrister.13 However, Gyles J accepted the organisation’s argument that the potential beneficiaries included any needy Aboriginal or Torres Strait Islander person who wished to pursue a career at the New South Wales Bar and who had the qualifications to do so, even though the number of potential beneficiaries at that time was small.
+For example, in Trustees of the Indigenous Barristers’ Trust v Federal Commissioner of Taxation, Gyles J had to consider whether an organisation that aimed to help Aboriginal and Torres Strait Islander people who wished to become barristers at the New South Wales Bar by providing them with financial support was ‘public’ in the required sense.
+The Federal Commissioner of Taxation argued that the organisation was not public because the beneficiary class was too narrow – the organisation did not help all Aboriginal and Torres Strait Islander people, nor all Aboriginal and Torres Strait Islander people pursuing a legal career, nor all Aboriginal and Torres Strait Islander people pursuing a career as a barrister.13 However, Gyles J accepted the organisation’s argument that the potential beneficiaries included any needy Aboriginal or Torres Strait Islander person who wished to pursue a career at the New South Wales Bar and who had the qualifications to do so, even though the number of potential beneficiaries at that time was small.
 Gyles J stated that the relevant question is who might be benefited by the organisation.
 The fact that not everybody within that class could be helped was not to the point.14

 1. receipt of financial support from members of the public15